All the Bells and Whistles in One Tiny Machine

 True HEPA and Carbon Filter

 A true HEPA filter is a very important part of any air purifier.
-You may have noticed that there are very few purifiers on this website without some sort of HEPA filter and that most of our best options have True HEPA filters.
+You may have noticed that there are very few purifiers on this website without some sort of HEPA filter and that most of our options have True HEPA filters.
 That’s because HEPA filters are the only type which are proven to remove around 99% (and sometimes more) of airborne allergens.
-Whether you have problems with pet dander, dust mites, or pollen, the True HEPA filter in this purifier is designed to rid your space of all airborne annoyances.
+Whether you have problems with pet dander, dust mites, or pollen, the True HEPA filter is designed to rid your space of all airborne annoyances.
 It also works well to trap viruses and bacteria.

 Though most of your major allergens, including dust mites, will get caught up in the HEPA filter, dust itself, as well as some tiny dirt particles, can make their way through.
 The carbon filter, on the other hand, is designed to trap these tinier air floaters.
 This means that the air will be much more tolerable for those with bronchial problems (such as asthma) and you won’t have to do near as much cleaning of your home or office surfaces.
 It’s a true win-win situation.